-2.2.2.2 Change in Groundwater Levels and Storage
+2.2.2.2.
+Change in Groundwater Levels and Storage

-Change in seasonal high groundwater elevations (spring to spring) from 1990 to 2018 was estimated to evaluate changes in groundwater storage during the hydrologic base period.
-Groundwater elevation surfaces for 1990 and 2018 were separately created by interpolating available water levels in each year, the difference between these two surfaces (Figure 2-44), which encompasses a volume of both water and porous media, was calculated.
-Groundwater elevation change is not shown in Figure 2-44 in the northern and northeastern parts of the Subbasin since water level data were unavailable.
-Between 1990 and 2018, groundwater elevations decreased by approximately 10 ft in the northcentral area of the Subbasin (mainly areas west and south close to the intersection of State Highway 99E and Highway 36E), but the elevations increased by over two ft in the southern portion.
-The area where groundwater elevation change was estimated is approximately 9,700 acres, which is about 51% of the Subbasin area.
-However, this area includes about 73% of all irrigated lands in the Subbasin (2018 land use data).
-The change of groundwater elevations corresponds to a decrease of approximately 5,000 acre-feet of groundwater in the Upper Aquifer of this area, using the volume between the two groundwater surfaces and a specific yield of 0.072 (DWR, 2004).
-The specific year-to-year historical groundwater storage changes are also estimated using a surface water-groundwater flow model discussed in the section 2.3.
+Change in seasonal high groundwater elevations (spring to spring) from 1990 to 2018 was estimated to evaluate changes in groundwater storage in the Upper Aquifer during the hydrologic base period.
+Groundwater elevation surfaces for 1990 and 2018 were separately created by interpolating available water levels in each year, and then the difference between these two surfaces (Figure 2-55), which encompasses a volume of both water and porous media, was calculated.
+Sufficient water level data were available to evaluate groundwater level changes only in a western portion of the Subbasin south of Dye Creek as shown in Figure 2-55.
+Between springs of 1990 and 2018, groundwater elevations in some parts of this area increased by up to five feet, while elevations in some other parts decreased by up to eight feet.
+The area where groundwater elevation change was estimated is approximately 24,100 acres, which is about 25% of the Subbasin area.
+However, this area includes about 64% of all irrigated lands in the Subbasin (2018 land use data).
+The change of groundwater elevations corresponds to a decrease of approximately 1,400 acrefeet of groundwater in the Upper Aquifer of this area, using the volume between the two groundwater surfaces and a specific yield of 0.06 (DWR, 2004).
+Groundwater storage change in the Lower Aquifer was not estimated because of lack of data.
+However, we can expect that volumetric change in the Lower Aquifer to be smaller than the change in the Upper Aquifer because of relatively small changes in groundwater elevations (shown in hydrographs) and smaller storage coefficients due to confined/semi-confined aquifer.
+The specific year-to-year historical groundwater storage changes are also estimated using a surface watergroundwater flow model discussed in the section 2.3.

-2.2.2.3 Groundwater Quality
+2.2.2.3.
+Groundwater Quality